SunsetRiders/generator-micro-service/generators/app/templates/README.md

 ## How to develop and test new patches

 This is a topic for developers willing to help us build a better micro service.
+Reading below will cover how to approach this project and how to develop a new route for this micro service.

 ### Folders Structure